REAL-TIME POSITIONING VS. MAP DATABASE

 Pentacles

-• Hunger calls for nourishment.
+Hunger calls for nourishment.

-• Thirst calls for refreshment.
+Thirst calls for refreshment.

-• Fatigue calls for rest.
+Fatigue calls for rest.

-• Sexual desire calls for intimacy, satisfaction, and release.
+Desire calls for intimacy, satisfaction, and release.

 Wands

-• A basic vitality and forward-leaning energy.
+basic vitality and forward-leaning energy

-• Curiosity and interest that hint at developing abilities.
+curiosity and interest that hint at developing abilities

-• A hunger for challenge, risk, and adventure.
+a hunger for challenge, risk, and adventure

-• The desire to strive, excel, and achieve.
+the desire to strive, excel, and achieve

 Cups

-To be human is to be unfinished in isolation.
 A newborn cannot survive without nurture.
 An infant deprived of touch fails to thrive.
-Adults who suffer loneliness show measurable strain in body and mind.
-And generations before us may wrestle hard-earned wisdom from suffering—yet they cannot simply hand it to the next generation like an heirloom.
-Each generation must re-learn old truths in its own bloodstream, sometimes at the cost of repeating the past.
-In short, we come into the world still-forming, requiring resources beyond ourselves—especially other people—in order to become ourselves.
+Adults who live with chronic loneliness show measurable strain in body and mind.
+And while each generation may wrestle hard-earned wisdom from suffering, it cannot simply hand that wisdom to the next like an heirloom.
+We must re-learn old truths in our own bloodstream.

-• Meaning and purpose larger than one’s own life.
+meaning and purpose larger than one’s own life

 Swords